xvvvyz/tilde/README.md

 # Tilde

+> Minimal browser startpage.

+![Screenshot](SCREENSHOT.png?raw=true "Screenshot")

+## What

 Inspired by [/r/startpages](https://www.reddit.com/r/startpages)—the idea is to have a homepage for your browser that is functional and sexy.

-![Screenshot](SCREENSHOT.png?raw=true "Screenshot")

 ## Usage